 Is Betting On Football Legal In The Philippines?

 Yes, in the Philippines residents have two options for betting on football; domestic bookmakers and offshore sportsbooks.
 Online sportsbooks offer up money line, over/under, prop bets and more for the American NFL league but since the PAFL is still in its infancy it would be hard-pressed to find any Filipino matchups.
 Online sportsbooks usually have great incentives for betting on their site and many users take advantage of the bonus options and promotions.
 The Philippines island nation is an enthusiastic segment of the international NFL betting market.

 Sports bettors also have domestic options for betting on NFL football in the Philippines.
 MegaSportsWorld (MSW) is a domestic bookmaker that is overseen by PAGCOR and also accepts bets on American football.
 While they lack the incentives, they do offer up a plethora of international sports that can be wagered on.
-Domestic sportsbooks are forbidden by law to accept bets on Philippine-based events, so sports enthusiast looking to wager on PAFL games are pretty much out of luck until the league gains more international notoriety and is included in the betting lines at the offshore sportsbooks.
+However, online MSW services are very restrictive and unavailable to most players, so sports enthusiasts looking to wager on PAFL games are pretty much out of luck until the league gains more international notoriety and is included in the betting lines at the offshore sportsbooks.

 Best Online Sportsbooks For Legally Betting On Football In The Philippines

 |50% Max $1,000||24-48 Hours||Play Now

 What Type Of Bets Are Placed On Football?

 Football betting is one of the best ways for fans to get closer to the game in an interactive manner.
 There are a variety of different types of bets associated with football betting, some of the more popular bets placed on football are: